"I’ll love ya, baby, but I have

 So here’s a puzzle about baboons: do they cheat?

 Gelada baboons, who live together in small groups, follow certain rules.
-Most male baboons are forbidden from having sex with the females, except for one dominant baboon.

 But research has shown that about 17 percent of the offspring are not from that dominant baboon.
 So what’s going on?